 Frequently Asked Questions

 Humbot isn't terrible, but it's been surpassed.
-The Zhumanizer independent test found a 76.1% overall success rate across 8 detectors, which sounds okay until you see it dropping to 45.5% against Originality.ai.
-At $12/month, Humbot looks affordable, but UndetectedGPT delivers a 96% bypass rate (starting at $19.99/month, free tier available) with far more consistent results.
-The higher bypass rate (96% vs 72%) makes the price difference worth it if your text actually needs to pass.
+Independent testing across major detectors shows a decent overall success rate that collapses against the toughest detector, Originality.ai.
+Humbot looks affordable, but UndetectedGPT delivers a 96.2% bypass rate (starting at $19.99/month, free tier available) with far more consistent results.
+The higher bypass rate makes the price difference worth it if your text actually needs to pass.

 UndetectedGPT is the clear best Humbot alternative.
-Starting at $19.99/month (free tier available), it delivers a 20-24 point higher bypass rate (96% vs 72-76%) and significantly better readability (9.2/10 vs 7.2/10).
-It costs more than Humbot's $12/month plan, but the consistency gap is enormous, especially against tough detectors like Originality.ai (where Humbot drops to 45.5%) and Turnitin.
+Starting at $19.99/month (free tier available), it delivers a far higher bypass rate (96.2% vs Humbot's low-to-mid 70s) and significantly better readability (9.2/10 vs 7.2/10).
+It costs more than Humbot's cheaper plans, but the consistency gap is enormous, especially against tough detectors like Originality.ai (where Humbot is weakest) and Turnitin.

 Independent testing confirms the inconsistency.
-The Zhumanizer test found Humbot's success rate ranged from 100% (against Grammarly) down to 45.5% (against Originality.ai).
-Three topics passed all detectors while another failed six out of eight.
+Humbot's success rate has been observed ranging from near-perfect against weaker checkers down to below a coin flip against Originality.ai, with some topics passing every detector while others fail most of them.
 This suggests Humbot's humanization approach works on some content patterns but fails on others, making results unpredictable across different topics and detector combinations.

-Humbot starts at $12/month.
-The free tier offers around 100-600 words (varies by source).
-UndetectedGPT starts at $19.99/month (Starter) with a free tier and delivers the highest bypass rate at 96%.
-StealthGPT runs $32/month, WriteHuman $18/month, and BypassGPT $12/month.
-UndetectedGPT costs more than Humbot, but its 96% bypass rate and consistent results make it the strongest performer on the list.
+Humbot runs about $12 a month for Basic and $23 for Pro on monthly billing, with a limited free tier.
+UndetectedGPT starts at $19.99/month (Plus) with a free tier and delivers the highest bypass rate at 96.2%.
+UndetectedGPT costs more than Humbot, but its 96.2% bypass rate and consistent results make it the strongest performer on the list.

 Yes.
 The workflow is virtually identical.
 Paste your text, click humanize, get your output.
 UndetectedGPT actually offers more options (multiple humanization modes), but the core experience is just as simple.
-UndetectedGPT starts at $19.99/month (Starter), which is more than Humbot's $12/month plan, but you can test the difference on the free tier first.
-The 96% bypass rate speaks for itself.
+UndetectedGPT starts at $19.99/month (Plus), which is more than Humbot's cheaper plans, but you can test the difference on the free tier first.
+The 96.2% bypass rate speaks for itself.

 Poorly.
-The Zhumanizer independent test found Humbot achieved only a 45.5% success rate against Originality.ai, worse than a coin flip.
-Originality.ai uses deep learning models that get retrained frequently, making it one of the hardest detectors to beat.
+Independent testing has found Humbot's success rate against Originality.ai dropping below a coin flip, its weakest result by far.
+Originality.ai uses deep-learning models that get retrained frequently, making it one of the hardest detectors to beat.
 UndetectedGPT scored under 4% AI on Originality.ai in our testing, making it a far more reliable choice if you face this detector.

 Yes, but that's a low bar.
-[QuillBot and similar paraphrasers](/blog/ai-paraphraser-vs-humanizer) typically achieve around a 26% bypass rate because they only swap surface-level words.
-Humbot's 72-76% is substantially better.
-But dedicated humanizers like UndetectedGPT (96%) operate at an entirely different level because they restructure the statistical patterns (perplexity, burstiness) that detectors actually analyze, not just the vocabulary.
+QuillBot and similar paraphrasers tend to achieve much lower bypass rates because they only swap surface-level words.
+Humbot does substantially better.
+But dedicated humanizers like UndetectedGPT (96.2%) operate at an entirely different level because they restructure the statistical patterns (perplexity, burstiness) that detectors actually analyze, not just the vocabulary.

-Free humanizer tiers typically offer very limited word counts (100-500 words).
+Free humanizer tiers typically offer very limited word counts.
 For testing purposes, UndetectedGPT's free tier will show you the quality difference immediately.
 Process the same paragraph through both and compare against any detector.
 For regular use, you'll need a paid plan.
-UndetectedGPT starts at $19.99/month (Starter), which is more than Humbot's $12/month plan, but the 96% bypass rate and consistent results across all major detectors make it the stronger investment.
+UndetectedGPT starts at $19.99/month (Plus), which is more than Humbot's cheaper plans, but the 96.2% bypass rate and consistent results across all major detectors make it the stronger investment.